fbpx

 Everything I recommend in this article is something I have tried and that we personally use every day at Champion.
 It’s not intended to be a complete list, as I am sure there are many other great BFR devices on the market.

 Like everything else in life, you get what you pay for.
-But there are many quality options in blood flow restriction devices that you should consider for various budgets and uses.
+However, there are many quality options in blood flow restriction devices that you should consider for various budgets and uses.

 Keep reading to learn more about how to choose the best BFR bands, or click below to skip down to my recommended cuffs: